michael-betz/espirgbani_pio/README.md

 A linear equation is used to calculate the brightness: `p = (x - offset) / divider`.

-The calculated value is limited to the range of `1` to `max_limit` and applied as the LED brightness.
+The calculated value is limited to the range of `min_limit` to `max_limit` and applied as the panel brightness.

 __mode 2: time based switching__